 As a disease of the gastrointestinal tract, the gut microbiome of Crohn’s patients has been the subject of extensive study, and the disease has been found to affect every dimension of the microbiome.
 The fungal, bacterial, viral, and archaean populations that make up the microbiome are skewed to contain different species and in different proportions in Crohn’s patients in comparison to healthy patients.
 In fact, the severity of symptoms has been found to correlate to the degree of divergence from the healthy gut microbiome.
 However, Crohn’s disease itself is not the only variable impacting the makeup of the microbiome; treatments that seek to alleviate Crohn’s symptoms can also disrupt microbiome composition and behavior.

 Until recently, the relationship between the microbiome of Crohn’s patients and the impact of treatments on the microbiome was unclear.
-Now, however, new research is shedding light on the links between treatment and microbiome health, potentially opening up the door to more effective therapies.
+Now, however, new research is shedding light on the links between treatment and microbiome health, potentially opening up the door to more effective therapies and strategic nutritional supplementation.

 In a randomized controlled trial conducted in pediatric Crohn’s patients, the researchers deeply examined the microbiome’s response to treatments by periodically taking stool samples and performing extensive microbiome analysis over the 8-week duration of the trial.
 Upon analysis, the data confirmed that decreasing intestinal inflammation promotes healthy gut microbiome proportions in Crohn’s patients.
 However, the researchers also found that some conventional treatment regimens for Crohn’s can disrupt the already compromised microbiome, potentially augmenting existing symptoms or causing the emergence of new symptoms.